srgkm/interest-graph/README.md

 We have a number of endpoints that you can access programmatically with an API access token.
 Passing the token is done in the `X-API-TOKEN` header.
-If for some reason you have trouble passing headers, you can alternatively pass it in as a query parameter under the `api-token`.
+If for some reason you have trouble passing headers, you can alternatively pass it in a query parameter `?api-token=<API-TOKEN>`.
+Omitting the token from both the query parameter and header will result in a `401` status code from the server.

+While we are still in ALPHA, we rate limit requests to at most 20 calls per minute.

 ## Tag URL with Interests